pelsql/YourSqlDba/docs/maintenance/external-backup-solutions.md

 {: .warning }
 > This script is a documentation example.
 It is not installed by YourSqlDba and
 > is not part of the YourSqlDba product code.
 It is provided as-is and is not
-> validated against each client's CommVault configuration or file-naming
-> conventions.
-The user is responsible for testing it in a non-production
+> validated for each CommVault configuration.
+The user is responsible for testing
-> environment and reviewing every generated `RESTORE` statement before
+> it in a non-production environment and reviewing every generated `RESTORE`
-> execution.
+> statement before execution.

 ### Requirements and assumptions

 The example:

-- requires SQL Server 2017 or later because it uses `sys.dm_os_enumerate_filesystem`;
+- requires SQL Server 2019 or later because it uses `sys.dm_os_enumerate_filesystem`;
-- requires a current YourSqlDba installation for its version-aware `RESTORE HEADERONLY` and `RESTORE FILELISTONLY` collectors;
+- requires a compatible YourSqlDba installation for its version-aware `RESTORE HEADERONLY` and `RESTORE FILELISTONLY` collectors;
 - expects the SQL Server Database Engine service account to have read access to the source folder;